Phexyaa/Example-Tribute-Page/README.md

 An example of a responsive hero template web page.
+Original concept is from [freeCodeCamp.Org](https://www.freecodecamp.org)